minifast/minifast/README.md

 Contributing
 ------------

-1. Get hired by Ministry of Velocity
+1. Get hang out at Ministry of Velocity LLC
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)